rashmibhaty/GreenEngine/README.md

 4. The agent will measure the quantity of each category of materials collected and make an entry in the site along with the unique booking number for that pick-up.
 5. Based on the quantity entered, the user will be credited reward points that can be redeemed.

+**Cloud side:**
+1. We run IBM Cloud Foundy App using Flask written in Python
+2. We use IBM Cloudant data base for storing all data
+3. We use Twilio SMS service

 **Project RoadMap**